It seems like it’s harder than ever to capture the attention of buyers.

 Apps are a great place to start your mobile marketing journey because you have access to your customer directly.
 Mobile app marketing is less about converting new customers and more about turning existing ones into brand ambassadors.

-It’s perfect for small businesses that operate in a single location within a specific community.
+This is done by using strategies like geotargeting, mobile search, SEO, location tags, and targeted PPC clicks to get your business in front of the people closest to it.
+Location-based marketing is perfect for small businesses that operate in a single location within a specific community.
 It can help you stand out against direct competitors and attract new customers that live close to your business.

 Much like location-based marketing, search marketing comes into play when a customer is looking for something on a search engine.
 Search marketing can be used in conjunction with location-based marketing, but it’s not required.